gubisim/design-notes/README.md

 ### Forms
 - Avoid multi-column forms
     - If a form has horizontally adjacent fields, then the user must scan in a Z pattern, slowing the speed of comprehension and muddying the path to completion.
-    - Single column froms have a straight line down to completion.
+    - Single column forms have a straight line down to completion.
     ![Multi column vs Single column](examples/multi-column-form.png)

 - Break long forms into smaller pieces